-Today in science: Einstein’s triumph | EarthSky.org
+Today in science: This solar eclipse proved Einstein right

-May 29, 1919.
-Today is the 100th anniversary of a total solar eclipse used to test Albert Einstein’s revolutionary theory of gravity, known as general relativity.
-Einstein himself was relatively unknown at the time.
-He’d proposed general relativity in 1915, and scientists had been intrigued by the entirely new way of thinking about gravity – for example, the idea that mass causes space to curve – but no one had proven Einstein correct.
-Then, on May 29, 1919, an expedition of English scientists – led by Sir Arthur Eddington – traveled to the island of Principe off the west coast of Africa to observe a total solar eclipse.
-The scientists’ measurements during the eclipse showed that, astoundingly, Einstein’s predictions were correct.
-Stars could be seen at the edge of the sun during the eclipse, while the moon blocked the sun’s light.
-The stars’ locations appeared displaced, due to the fact that their light had to travel to us, not on a straight path, but on the curved space around the sun, as described by Einstein.
+May 29, 1919, is the date of a solar eclipse that caused a revolution in science.
+The eclipse is famous for testing Albert Einstein’s theory of general relativity.
+Einstein was relatively unknown at the time.
+He had proposed general relativity in 1915, and scientists had been intrigued by the entirely new way of thinking about gravity – for example, the idea that mass causes space to curve – but no one had experimentally proven the theory to be correct.
+Then, on May 29, 1919, an expedition of English scientists – led by Sir Arthur Eddington – traveled to the island of Príncipe off the west coast of Africa to observe a total solar eclipse.
+If the theory were right, the light from stars should be bent by the gravity of the sun and appear displaced.
+An eclipse, where the moon blocks the sunlight enough for stars to be seen near the sun, was the perfect opportunity to test this.

+The scientists’ measurements during the eclipse showed that, astoundingly, Einstein’s predictions were indeed correct.
+The locations of the now visible stars appeared displaced, due to the fact that their light had to travel to us on the curved space around the sun caused by its gravity, as described by Einstein.

-Later that year – on November 6, 1919, in London – England’s Astronomer Royal Frank Dyson presented the results at a joint meeting of the Royal Astronomical Society and the Royal Society.
+Later that year – on November 6, 1919, in London – England’s Astronomer Royal, Frank Dyson, who had organized the expedition, presented the results at a joint meeting of the Royal Astronomical Society and the Royal Society.
 Dyson said “there can be no doubt” that measurements made during the May 29, 1919, solar eclipse “confirm Einstein’s prediction.”

-In a recent story celebrating the 100th anniversary of this legendary solar eclipse, Caltech physicist Sean Carroll explained to NBCNews:
+As part of the celebration of the 100th anniversary of this legendary solar eclipse, Caltech physicist Sean Carroll explained to NBCNews in 2019:

 General relativity was the poster child for being a crazy, new, hard-to-understand theory, with dramatic implications for the nature of reality.
 And yet you could see [the results]; you could photograph it.
 So people got caught up in that excitement.

-And so Albert Einstein was catapulted to rock star fame, to a status in popular culture he has retained ever since.
+And so Albert Einstein was catapulted to rock star fame, a status in popular culture he has retained ever since.

 Einstein’s general theory of relativity underlies our most basic modern cosmology, our way of looking at the universe as a whole.
-Before Einstein, scientists relied on Isaac Newton’s theory of gravity, and Newton’s way of looking at gravity is still valid and is still taught to physics students.
-Einstein’s theory is a refinement of scientists’ understanding of gravity … and what a mind-blowing refinement!
+Before Einstein, scientists relied on Isaac Newton’s theory of gravity.
+Newton’s way of looking at gravity is still valid and is still taught to physics students.
+But while Newton’s formulation of gravity is more of a special case under specific conditions, Einstein’s theory is a refinement of scientists’ understanding of gravity that covers the big picture … and what a mind-blowing big picture!
 Einstein proposed that mass causes space to curve.
-So, for example, although there appears to be a “force” (as described by Newton) that causes our Earth to be pulled towards the sun by gravity, in fact, there’s no such force.
-According to Einstein, Earth is simply traveling in curved space around the sun.
+So, for example, although there appears to be a “force” (as described by Newton) that causes our Earth to be pulled towards the sun by gravity, that force can “simply” be described as Earth traveling in curved space around the sun, according to Einstein.

 Einstein’s general theory of relativity not only explains the motion of Earth and the other planets in our solar system.
-In our modern cosmology, it also describes extreme examples of curved space, such as that around black holes.
+In our modern cosmology, it also describes extreme examples of curved space, such as around black holes.
 And it helps to describe the history and expansion of the universe as a whole.

-In the century since the 1919 total solar eclipse, Einstein’s relativity theory has been proven again and again, in many different ways.
+In the century and a bit since the 1919 total solar eclipse, Einstein’s relativity theory has been proven again and again, in many different ways.
 You might have seen the recent first-ever photo of a black hole?.
 It also proved, once again, that Einstein was right.

 Read more: Black hole image confirms Einstein’s relativity theory